 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

+Reason:-

-Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004.
+To comply with the provisions of Section 51 of the Town and Country Planning, Planning and Compulsory Purchase Act, 2004.